 Once you glimpse it, you will want to get to know more about Lough Derg.
 The best way to do that is to head west from the town of Nenagh, where Brookfield Farm is located, and toward the tiny municipality of Garrykennedy, where a small harbour invites you to linger near the shore.
 You’ll be tempted to enter Larkin’s for an order of fish and chips and a refreshment of your choice.
 And you should act on the urge.

 Larkin’s is a country pub that has been serving food and ale on the lakeshore for more than three centuries.
 Its exterior maintains a thatched roof and white walls while the pub’s inside is spacious, up to date, and comfortable.
 Music occurs nightly and the fish and chips orders are constant.
-You can enjoy them with a Guinness, but opting for a local craft beer would broaden your Irish palette.
+You can enjoy them with a Guinness, but opting for a local craft beer would broaden your Irish palate.

 Once satiated, venture about 12 miles (20 km) southwest to the charming sister towns of Killaloe and Ballina.
 A lovely bridge that traverses Lough Derg separates the two locales, and their counties.
 Killaloe is in County Clare while Ballina is at the westernmost point in Tipperary.
 Visitors to these conjoined towns will want to stay at the Lakeside Hotel and Leisure Centre in Ballina, a 15-minute walk to Killaloe that takes you over the bridge.
 The hotel features outstanding pub fare, large rooms, and quaint gardens ambling alongside the lakeshore.